 An attorney working on a car collision case in Cambria County must prove the other driver in the wreck was negligent in order to receive compensation for the claimant.
 Establishing negligence requires proving the following four elements:

 Comparative negligence refers to assigning a percentage of blame to each party involved in a car accident.
 Pennsylvania uses modified comparative negligence laws, detailed under 42 P.S. § 7102, to assign fault in car crashes and other personal injury cases.
 Under modified comparative negligence law, a plaintiff who is found to be more than 50 percent at fault for his or her injuries cannot recover compensation.
 However, if a claimant is determined to be less than 50 percent at fault, he or she could be awarded a reduced recovery.
-For example, if a local attorney seeks $100,000 in damages on behalf of the injured claimant, but the plaintiff was found to be 40 percent to blame for the car crash, he or she can only receive $60,000.
+For example, if a well-versed Cambria County car collision attorney seeks $100,000 in damages on behalf of the injured claimant, but the plaintiff was found to be 40 percent to blame for the car crash, he or she can only receive $60,000.

 Drivers in Cambria County and other regions of Pennsylvania have no-fault medical coverage on their car insurance policies, which means that their own auto insurance company will pay for accident-related medical bills, regardless of who was at fault for the crash.
 Most drivers have $5,000 of medical coverage on their auto policy, which is the minimum required by Pennsylvania law.
 This medical coverage provides compensation for medical expenses, but not vehicle repairs and related expenses, or for any pain and suffering damages.